obiwanjacobi/Zlang/docs/lexical/comments.md

 There are only line comments.
 Block comments like `/* block comment */` as seen in other languages like C, C++, Java and C#, are not supported.

-This choice eleminates the problem of nested block comments and keeps parsing simple and fast.
+This choice eliminates the problem of nested block comments and keeps parsing simple and fast.

 _A comment starts when `//` is encountered and continues for the rest of the line until a new-line character is seen._